extremania/OICQ/README.md

 # OICQ
-This is the old version of QQ
+OICQ aka QQ is the essiential product of [Tencent](https://www.qq.com/).
+OICQ used be a copy cat of [ICQ](https://icq.com/windows/en), let see how naive it was.